 Contact with electricity is the fourth leading cause of workplace fatalities, and electrical related standards consistently rank among OSHA and MSHA's most frequently cited.
 Find out how to assess your workplace for electrical hazards, training qualifications and proper protective equipment.
 Utilizing national consensus standards, OSHA regulations, MSHA regulations and staff expertise, our safety professionals will help you navigate your course to safety.

 Do your employees know what to do when the weather goes bad?
-Or there is a fire?
-In accordance with subpart E, we here at SCC, can help you design an emergency action plan that works!
+Or if there is a fire?
+In accordance with subpart E, we here at CBI can help you design an emergency action plan that works!
 We can assist you with drawing your evacuation routes and developing emergency reporting procedures.
 We can also train your employees and help you execute emergency drills to test your plan.

 Now is the time to be thinking about and testing your plan, not when it is needed!

 In short, ergonomics is the science that fits the work environment to the worker.
 Most people assume that ergonomic problems only include musculoskeletal problems, such as carpal tunnel and back injuries when, in fact, ergonomics involves much more.
-The science of ergonomics also includes anthropometric, cognitive, cardiovascular, and psychomotor issues as well.
+The science of ergonomics also includes anthropometric, cognitive, cardiovascular and psychomotor issues as well.
 By addressing all forms of ergonomic issue, your company will be able to maximize performance as well as prevent ergonomic injuries.
-SCC offers both training and on-site work station evaluations to deal with all forms of ergonomic issues.
+CBI offers both training and on-site work station evaluations to deal with all forms of ergonomic issues.

 This program is for construction personnel who will be responsible for fall protection in the work places where fall hazards exist.
 You will learn other OSHA requirements for fall protection, fall hazard identification, how to select the proper protective system and the importance of planning for fall protection.